Categorical structure in coherent theory of arithmetic: Parametrised natural numbers object in coherent categories

-\subsection{Stability under Base Change}
+\subsection{Stability under base change}

-To summerise, we have shown in this section that for a PNO in any coherent category $\mc C$: (a) We can construct primitive recursive functions internally; (b) The induction principles (IndR) and (IndL) are valid for the PNO in $\mc C$; (c) We can compute the bounded $\mu$-operator for any decidable subobject; (d) We can construct bounded universal quantification for any $\Sigma_1$-subobjects.
+To summarise, we have shown in this section that for a PNO in a coherent category $\mc C$: (a) We can construct primitive recursive functions internally; (b) The induction principles (IndR) and (IndL) are valid for the PNO in $\mc C$; (c) We can compute the bounded $\mu$-operator for any complemented subobject; (d) We can construct bounded universal quantification for any $\Sigma_1$-subobjects.

-However, for us to include all these constructions in our theory $\T$, it is \emph{not} enough to simply show that all these constructions are \emph{adimissible} in $\mc C$ with a PNO $N$, we would further want that all these structures are \emph{preserved} by appropriate functors that we would like to consider for the initiality of $\mc C[\T]$.
-For this, we introduce the notion of a \emph{pr-coherent} functor:
+To show $\T$ presents the initial pr-coherent arithmetic, we also need to show that all these constructions will be \emph{preserved} by appropriate functors.
+They are referred to as \emph{pr-coherent functors}:

-\begin{definition}[PR-Coherent Functor] Let $(\mc C,N)$ and $(\mc D,M)$ be two coherent categories equipped with a PNO, respectively.
-A \emph{pr-coherent} functor $F : \mc C \to \mc D$ is a coherent functor that preserves the PNO. \end{definition}
+\begin{definition}[pr-coherent functor] Let $(\mc C,N)$ and $(\mc D,M)$ be two pr-coherent categories.
+A \emph{pr-coherent functor} $F : \mc C \to \mc D$ is a coherent functor that preserves the PNO. \end{definition}